Strength Training for Golf: What’s The Point?

-In summary – When untrained individuals begin strength training they will see huge increases in club head speed from improving strength levels.
+In summary – When untrained individuals begin strength training for golf, they will see huge increases in club head speed from improving strength levels.

 The more and more advanced we get in our strength training the harder it is to keep improving strength, and more strenuous strength training protocols are required.
 The transfer to club head speed we will get from this enhanced strength will also begin to decline.